Definition of Working Capital Ratio

 Significance of the Working Capital Ratio

 - It gives a holistic view of any company and indicates the financial health of future survival.
-The state of negative Working Capital Ratio is enough for any company to bring back its focus on making improvements through every dimension possible.
+The state of a negative Working Capital Ratio is enough for any company to bring back its focus on making improvements through every dimension possible.

 - The state of positive WCR states that they can take care of short-term obligations and still hold current assets with them, which can keep them alert on maintaining a persistent scale of healthy Working Capital Ratio.